flix-tech/RevPy/README.md

 - Single leg optimizer (EMSRb)
 - Fare transformation for unrestricted fare structures
 - EMSRb for unrestricted fare structures (EMSRb-MR)
+- A multi-flight recapture method (MFRM) for estimating unconstrained demand from sales transaction data

 ## TODO
  - Leg bid price calculator for networks using deterministic LP method
  - Based on this, implementation of DAVN
- - Implement a multi-flight recapture heuristic (MFRM) for estimating unconstrained demand from sales transaction data

 ## Literature
 1. Talluri and van Ryzin: "The Theory and Practice of Revenue Management", _Springer_ (2004)